TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/7-Controllers/1-Creating-Controllers-and-Actions.rst

     Services are often stateless.
 In this context that means that their function does not dependend on previous access.
 This does not rule out dependency to the "environment".
-In our example you can be sure, that a verification by :class:`isLoggendIn()`
+In our example you can be sure, that a verification by :php:`isLoggendIn()`
     always leads to the same result, regardless of any earlier verification - given that the "environment" has not changed (considerably), e.g. by the Administrator logging out or even losing his acces rights.

-    Services usually can be built as *Singleton* (:class:`implements t3lib_Singleton`).
+    Services usually can be built as *Singleton* (:php:`implements t3lib_Singleton`).
 You can find
     detailed information to *Singleton* in chapter 2 in section "Singleton".

-    The :class:`AccessControlService` is not Part of
+    The :php:`AccessControlService` is not Part of
     the Domain of our extension.
 It "belongs" to the Domain of the Content Management System.
 There are Domain Services also of course, like a Service creating a continuous invoice number.
 They are usually located in <link linkend="???">EXT:my_ext/Classes/Domain/Service/</link>.

-We make use of an :class:`IfAuthenticatedViewHelper` to acces the :class:`AccessControlService`.
+We make use of an :php:`IfAuthenticatedViewHelper` to acces the :php:`AccessControlService`.
 The class file
 <link linkend="???">IfAuthenticatedViewHelper.php</link> is in our case
 located in <link linkend="???">EXT:sjr_offers/Classes/ViewHelpers/Security/</link>.

 <remark>TODO: Insert Code</remark>

-The :class:`IfAuthenticatedViewHelper` extends the :class:`If`-ViewHelper of fluid and therefore provides the opportunity to use if-else branches.
-It delegates the access check to the :class:`AccessControlService`.
-If the check gives a positive result, in our case a link with an edit icon is generated, which leads to the Method :class:`editAction()` of the :class:`OfferController`.
+The :php:`IfAuthenticatedViewHelper` extends the :php:`If`-ViewHelper of fluid and therefore provides the opportunity to use if-else branches.
+It delegates the access check to the :php:`AccessControlService`.
+If the check gives a positive result, in our case a link with an edit icon is generated, which leads to the Method :php:`editAction()` of the :php:`OfferController`.

 Flow Pattern "Deleting a Domain Object"